claytonrcarter/vuex-resource-modules/README.md

 ```

 ## Caveats
-This is still very much a work in progress
+This is still very much a work in progress and should be used at your own risk.
-`createMany` and `updateMany` are still a little whacky and need more testing and use.
+In particular, `createMany` and `updateMany` still need some testing and usage.

 ## TODO
 * should be able to specify `callbacks` like we can `serializers`, with `default`, `one` and `many`